Having babies: Life’s next step or thank you, next?

 Joan’s stance on being child-free means she will not enjoy the incentives offered to couples who choose to have families.

-She does not feel left out but highlighted one group that could receive more help.
-That is, people who choose to remain single to become caregivers to their parents.
+She does not feel left out but highlighted one group that could receive more help: people who choose to remain single to become caregivers to their parents.

 “That’s a noble cause as well,” she added.